anurag7994979921/anurag7994979921/README.md

 - 👋 Hi, I’m @anurag7994979921
 - 👀 I’m interested in sports
-- 🌱 I’m currently learning deploma in electronics engineering
+- 🌱 I’m currently learning diploma in electronics engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me